Blue-eyed Pit Bulls are more common than you might think, especially as pups.

 In return, reputable and humane breeders generally avoid breeding this type of dog.

-But some dog breeds, like the border collie and the husky, are more commonly known to possess the dominant blue eye gene.
+Some dog breeds, like the Siberian husky dogs are more commonly known to possess the dominant blue eye gene .

 Other breeds, like beagles and corgis, have a recessive gene marker for blue eyes.
 This, however, is extremely uncommon.